-Title Painful management procedures must be addressed for the future of swine farming Degree of recognition International Media name/outlet The Pig Site Media type Web Country United Kingdom Date 7/02/19 Description UK and European animal welfare researchers investigating the expression of pain in pigs discuss working together in an ever-changing industry to tackle the challenges faced when ensuring high standards of health and welfare are met in pig herds.
+Title Painful management procedures must be addressed for the future of swine farming Degree of recognition International Media name/outlet The Pig Site Media type Web Country/Territory United Kingdom Date 7/02/19 Description UK and European animal welfare researchers investigating the expression of pain in pigs discuss working together in an ever-changing industry to tackle the challenges faced when ensuring high standards of health and welfare are met in pig herds.

 Certain procedures implemented in the production of pigs for meat can cause immediate and prolonged pain in the animal, which makes these procedures controversial in the matter of animal welfare.
 Routine tail docking and teeth clipping are performed to control for certain damaging behaviours elicited in groups of pigs that are unable to express natural foraging and rooting and where competition for space and food is high.